A steak in an oven

 While the oven does a great job of cooking the steak, it may not provide the same sear as stovetop cooking.
 To achieve the perfect sear, you can finish your steak on high heat after baking it in the oven.
 Preheat a skillet on the stovetop over high heat and sear the steak for a minute on each side, or until a golden crust forms.
 This additional step adds a delicious caramelized exterior to the steak, enhancing both flavor and presentation.
 The quick sear at the end ensures a beautiful and appetizing steak that is sure to impress.

-See also No Cook Vegetarian Meals
+See also No Cook Pizza Sauce

 Resting and Slicing Your Oven-Cooked Steak for Optimal Juiciness and Tenderness